When Should I Mow My New Sod?

 After you’ve mowed your sod for the first time and it is well established, it’s very important to reduce the watering frequency to no more than every other day after the first month, then wean it down to two times per week by the end of the second month.

-Now you can begin mowing your sod regularly based on the demands of the season.
+Now you can begin cutting your sod regularly based on the demands of the season.
 Make sure you ask your local sod provider about the ideal height for your type of sod.
 Some sods thrive when kept shorter, while others are meant to stay longer.
 The team at Council Growers Sod can answer all of your questions and help your new Tampa sod look its best.